 Food safety is an unnegotiable priority in our operations, given the output of our production in FY 2023 reached over 150 million meals.
 Acknowledging the high level of responsibility and accountability that comes with being a leader in the airline and event catering industry, we have put in place comprehensive and detailed food health and safety policies, combines with information and training programs, ensuring that all staff are aware of the necessary protocols and regulations.
-It is of vital importance to have in place strict health and safety procedures, that are followed by all members of staff to prevent foodborne illnesses, ensuring customers receive high-quality and above all, safe food.
+It is of vital The outlined actions are heavily dependent on the appropriate importance to have in place strict health and safety procedures, implementation of our teams, whether they are working in the that are followed by all members of staff to prevent foodborne offices, warehouse, or the kitchen floor.
+For this reason, we conillnesses, ensuring customers receive high-quality and above duct rigorous employee training in a multi-levelled approach: all, safe food.